adamw80/Camouflaged-Tank-Detection/README.md

 This repository contains a comprehensive pipeline for image processing and analysis, specifically designed for handling images from a Canon camera, converting them to a more accessible format, and performing various operations to analyze differences between images.
 This pipeline also includes functionality for calculating distances and mapping locations.
+Note that I have retracted parts of the code due to the possibility of possible malicious use.
+If you would like to see the full code, please reach out to me.

 Features